Code-Institute-Submissions/memorygame-5/test.md

 Through trial and testing I found that changing the background color of the Box Div that the front-face and back-face of the card are stored in; from the color white to transparent worked.

+other things to mention indexing length - 1